Azure/azure-dev/templates/todo/projects/java-mongo/README.md

 >NOTE: This may take a while to complete.

-## Working with addtional az dev CLI commands
+## Working with additional az dev CLI commands

 The following section will introduce you to additional `az dev` CLI commands that you can leverage.